Download the fact sheet:

 What is an enterprise agreement?

-On 1 July 2009, the various types of collective and individual workplace agreements that existed under the previous workplace relations system were replaced by a single type of agreement: an 'enterprise agreement'.
-This is simply an agreement between one or more national system employers and their employees, as specified in the agreement.
+An enterprise agreement is between one or more national system employers and their employees, as specified in the agreement.
 Enterprise agreements are negotiated by the parties through collective bargaining in good faith, primarily at the enterprise level.
 Under the Fair Work Act 2009, an enterprise can mean any kind of business, activity, project or undertaking.

 Under the Fair Work Act 2009, the following new enterprise agreements can be made: